HomeArticlesComparisonRent vs Buy India

 • Rental Yield: Annual rent received divided by property value, expressed as a percentage.
 The primary measure of income return from a property.

-• Opportunity Cost: The return foregone on the next best alternative — here, what your down payment would have earned if invested in equity or debt instead of a property.
+• Opportunity Cost: The return you give up on the next best alternative, here, what your down payment would have earned if invested in equity or debt instead of a property.

 Frequently Asked Questions

-No — buying is not automatically better than renting in India.
+It isn't automatic.
 The financial outcome depends on the rental yield of the property, your down payment opportunity cost, how long you plan to stay, and whether the EMI fits comfortably within your income.
-In cities where rental yields are 2–2.5% and property appreciation is below 7% CAGR, renting and investing the down payment in equity can produce equal or better wealth over 20 years.
+In cities where rental yields run 2-2.5% and property appreciation stays below 7% CAGR, renting and investing the down payment in equity can produce equal or better wealth over 20 years.

 Rental yield is the annual rent divided by the property value, expressed as a percentage.
 If a Rs 1 crore flat rents for Rs 22,000 per month, the gross rental yield is (22,000 × 12) / 1,00,00,000 = 2.64%.
 Indian metros typically see yields of 2-3.5%, well below home loan interest rates of 8-9%.
 Use our [Rent vs Buy Calculator](/rent-vs-buy-calculator/) to factor yield into your full decision.

-The opportunity cost is the return you forgo by locking Rs 16–22 lakh (or more) in a property down payment instead of investing it elsewhere.
+It's the return you give up by locking Rs 16-22 lakh, or more, in a property down payment instead of investing it elsewhere.
 If that amount compounds at 12% per annum in equity for 20 years, it grows to roughly Rs 2.16 crore.
 If the property itself appreciates at 6% CAGR over the same period, the equity advantage from buying narrows considerably once you subtract maintenance costs and the monthly EMI-versus-rent difference.

-Buying before marriage can make sense if you are certain about the city you will settle in and can service the EMI comfortably on a single income.
-However, buying in haste to "lock in" a property often means overstretching on EMI, choosing a location that may not suit a future family, and losing flexibility if career plans change.
+Buying before marriage can make sense if you're certain about the city you'll settle in and can service the EMI comfortably on a single income.
+But buying in haste to lock in a property often means overstretching on EMI, choosing a location that may not suit a future family, and losing flexibility if career plans change.
 Use the [Home Affordability Calculator](/home-affordability-calculator/) to check whether the purchase fits within safe EMI-to-income limits before committing.

-Renting in a metro is not wasteful if the money saved over buying is invested productively.
-In Mumbai, where property prices are among the highest in Asia relative to incomes, rental yields often sit below 2%.
-Buying in such markets requires a very long holding period — typically 10–15 years — to outperform a renter who invests the down payment and monthly savings.
-Renting also provides access to premium locations at a fraction of ownership cost.
+It isn't wasteful if the money saved over buying gets invested productively.
+In Mumbai, where property prices rank among the highest in Asia relative to incomes, rental yields often sit below 2%.
+Buying in such markets needs a very long holding period, typically 10-15 years, to outperform a renter who invests the down payment and monthly savings.
+Renting also opens up premium locations at a fraction of ownership cost.

-Both can build wealth; the outcome depends on your discipline and market conditions.
+Both can, and the outcome depends on your discipline and market conditions.
 Buyers build equity through appreciation and principal repayment, while renters who diligently invest the difference can accumulate comparable or greater assets.
-Historically, Indian property in Tier-1 cities has appreciated at 4–8% CAGR, while equity markets have returned 12–14% CAGR over 20-year periods.
-A renter who invests systematically often ends up ahead, though homeownership provides a forced-savings discipline that not all investors maintain.
+Indian property in Tier-1 cities has historically appreciated at 4-8% CAGR, while equity markets have returned 12-14% CAGR over 20-year periods.
+A renter who invests systematically often ends up ahead, though homeownership does provide a forced-savings discipline that not all investors maintain on their own.

 Rent control laws vary by state and mostly apply to older tenancies under legacy acts.
-Most new rentals in India are governed by rental agreements, not rent control, meaning landlords can revise rent annually.
+Most new rentals in India run on rental agreements, not rent control, meaning landlords can revise rent annually.
 The Model Tenancy Act (2021), adopted by several states, provides a balanced framework with a cap of two months' security deposit for residential units and clear notice periods.
 Tenants should register their agreements to get legal protection.

-NRIs often buy for emotional reasons — a home base in India — but the financial case is frequently weak.
-Rental yields are low, property management from abroad is difficult, and returns on NRE fixed deposits or global equity may outperform Indian real estate.
-If the purchase is for end use within a defined 5-year timeline, buying can be justified.
+NRIs often buy for emotional reasons, a home base in India, but the financial case is frequently weak.
+Rental yields run low, property management from abroad is difficult, and returns on NRE fixed deposits or global equity may outperform Indian real estate.
+If the purchase serves end use within a defined 5-year timeline, buying can be justified.
 For pure investment, NRIs should compare post-tax returns carefully and factor in FEMA regulations and TDS on rental income.

-Buying during a market correction can be advantageous if you are buying for end use and plan to hold for at least 7–10 years, your EMI is below 35% of take-home pay, and you have sufficient emergency funds beyond the down payment.
-Trying to time the market for investment gain is unreliable — property markets in India are illiquid and regional, making it hard to buy at the exact bottom.
+Buying during a market correction can pay off if you're buying for end use and plan to hold for at least 7-10 years, your EMI stays below 35% of take-home pay, and you have enough emergency funds beyond the down payment.
+Trying to time the market for investment gain is unreliable since property markets in India are illiquid and regional, making it hard to buy at the exact bottom.
 Focus on affordability and holding period rather than trying to predict price cycles.

 Related Articles